 This short article presented a methodology to automate Modelica model experimentation in Dymola.
 A simple and modular model adopted from the previous blog article helped to demonstrate the automation process.
 The presented method shows that a user can not only perform an automated parametric sweep study but is also able to plot the simulation results of interest in a more user-friendly way.
 For more information about how to create a Modelica function to carry out the proposed automation process, please contact Claytex Services Limited.

-The Modelica model and code used in this article can be downloaded here.
+The Modelica model and code used in this article (compatible with Dymola 2021x and Modelica Standard Library 4.0 can be downloaded here.

 - Dassault Systemes, 2018.
 Dymola—Dynamic Modeling Laboratory.